El Chiringuito de Jugones

-El chiringuito de Jugones (English: The Players' Beach Bar) is a Spanish television program of football debate in which the current affairs of the main teams of the Spanish league are discussed, essentially FC Barcelona and Real Madrid CF. To a lesser extent, other teams such as Atlético de Madrid, Sevilla FC, Valencia CF or Athletic Club de Bilbao, among others, are discussed.
+El chiringuito (English: The Beach Bar) is a Spanish television program of football debate in which the current affairs of the main teams of the Spanish league are discussed, essentially FC Barcelona and Real Madrid CF. To a lesser extent, other teams such as Atlético de Madrid, Sevilla FC, Valencia CF or Athletic Club de Bilbao, among others, are discussed.
 In addition, international football and, occasionally, Spanish futsal and basketball are also discussed.

 The program is broadcast from Sunday to Thursday from 00:00 to 02:45 on Mega, a channel belonging to the Atresmedia group, except for some specials such as the death of Diego Maradona or the departure of Lionel Messi which were broadcast on LaSexta.
 It's presented by Josep Pedrerol, and accompanied by a group of commentators.
 The program is rebroadcast daily from 06:20 to 09:00 on Mega.